-Raising additional capital by issuing securities may cause dilution to our shareholders, and may furthermore be difficult in the current market environment.
+Raising additional capital by issuing securities or issuing securities pursuant to acquisitions of other companies or technologies may cause dilution to our shareholders, and may furthermore be difficult under certain market conditions.

 We may need or desire to raise substantial capital in the future.
 Our future capital requirements will depend on many factors, including, among others: